sentmedia/python-boto3/README.md

 # Python-boto3
 Repo for the Udemy course: Python Programming for AWS

+I'm using localstack for this course to emulate an AWS environment. checkout the docker-compose file for details on how I'm bringing up localstack.

 To create and setup python venv:
  `cd python-boto3/boto3`
    ```